databrickslabs/dbx/docs/reference/deployment.md

 The `workflows` section of the deployment file fully follows the [Databricks Jobs API structures](https://docs.databricks.com/dev-tools/api/latest/jobs.html).

-## Advanced package dependency management
+## :material-package-up: Advanced package dependency management

 By default `dbx` is heavily oriented towards Python package-based projects.
 However, for pure Notebook or JVM projects this might be not necessary.